Kongming (Sky) Lanterns

 © History Oasis

-Long before the Montgolfier brothers ever conceived of their pioneering hot air balloons in 18th century France—the precursor to that innovative technology was quietly drifting through the skies of ancient China.
+Long before the Montgolfier brothers conceived of their pioneering hot air balloons in 18th-century France, the precursor had been floating quietly in the skies of ancient China.

-As early as the 3rd century BC, Chinese innovators had discovered the fundamental principle of lighter-than-air flight and invented what could be considered the world's first hot air balloons.
+Chinese innovators discovered the fundamental principle of lighter-than-air flight and invented what could be considered the world’s first hot-air balloons.

 KNOWN AS KONGMING LANTERNS OR CHINESE LANTERNS